Cast Iron vs. Cast Steel: A Guide to Material Properties and Applications

 Castability

-Cast iron, with its high carbon content, has excellent fluidity, allowing it to be easily cast into parts with intricate details and internal channels, which significantly reduces manufacturing costs.
+Cast iron, with its high carbon content, has excellent fluidity, which makes it well suited to sand casting for complex parts. allowing it to be easily cast into parts with intricate details and internal channels, which significantly reduces manufacturing costs.
 Cast steel has a higher melting point and greater shrinkage, making it more prone to defects like shrinkage porosity during casting, which requires more stringent process control.

 Weldability